 The extra color depth of our 10bit, over most transfer houses' 8bit, provides a more refined range for precision color-grading.
 The camera is pricey but worth it!

 The lens we is the sharpest 60mm macro lens Canon makes.
 It's from their EFS series.
 The lens is held by a special lens holder which allows us to finely tune the image framing getting your whole image perfectly framed during our initial capture.

 This is the brain of our flash scanner.
 The box uses two 8-core microprocessors to control all the required elements of the flash scanner.

 The five elements are: the motor and video signal interlock, the strobe laser interlock, the color of the light, the light intensity automation control with added manual override for fine adjustments, and the mechanical adjustment required for any varying shrinkage of the film.

 Our 8mm Xenon Light Flash Scanner

-of our scanner is a studio class Bauer projector.
+The skeleton of our scanner is a studio class Bauer projector.